Saturday, August 5, 2017

 I was about 12 years old when my father bought a house and moved our family out to 103rd and Lancaster Ave in the northwest part of Milwaukee in 1964.
 I became close friends with Tom, who lived a couple houses down from us.
 A couple of years or so later, before we were old enough to get our driver’s licenses, we somehow obtained a mini-bike frame that was in pretty rough shape.
-There was no engine, throttle or brakes, just basically a frame, a couple axles and wheels, I don’t think there was even a seat on it, we used a board to sit on.
+There was no engine, throttle or brakes, just basically a frame, a chain sprocket, axles and wheels and tires, I don’t think there was even a seat on it, we had to screw a board on the frame rails to sit on.

 We began working on it, obtaining an old lawn mower engine from somewhere and putting it together.
 We were able to get it to run, at first having no brakes and no throttle control on the handlebars.
 We didn’t have money to buy a decent throttle, so we rigged up a clothes hanger wire to the carburetor that stuck out the side, we would steer it with one hand while operating the throttle with the other.
 Stopping the thing was a scary adventure, I think I wore out at least one pair of shoes while riding it!
 Tom’s dad was employed at a steel fabricating shop and took mercy on us by fabricating a set of brakes with a foot pedal.
 It was pretty impressive, a disk brake setup that worked well.
 We took turns riding the thing around the neighborhood.